3-D in eight parts

 After all, there are only six cosmic directions comprised of length, width, and height, variously transposed in patterns

-Language by nature and convention is choral as much as logic, and the words of epistemology and psychology are round and full
+Language, therefore, both by nature and convention, is choral as much as logic, and the words of epistemology and psychology are round and full

 as much as space itself (χώρα εαυτός).
 It takes wooden balls and a stiff mallet to play championship croquet, and there is geometry and room for a swarm of meaning out of a book, and some things and odd sayings

 may never change.
 There is even a trinitarian trace in the psychology of the human voice, for example, that shifts around strictly in 3-D. Yet like space and time, as much as the perspective may shift, there is no 4th dimension in it.

 vie 3-D comes through in many other stories like Theogony, Works and Days, the Illiad, Odyssey, and the Aeneid

-"Shifts in voice and addressee are frequent in the Psalms, especially the psalms
+"Shifts in voice and addressee are frequent in the Psalms, especially the psalms of

-of lament.
+lament.
 These shifts are recognizable by syntactical shifts in subject, predicate, and second or third person addressee.
 Changes in voice normally entail a shift from first and/or second person to third person discourse, and shifts in addressee usually involve

 a change from speech directed to the Lord to descriptive speech about the Lord.
 The recognition of this phenomenon is very important ..."(22)

-If one delves into the mind and the phenomena
+If one delves into the mind and the phenomena of circular

-like the Mercedes-Benz logo.
+at the root, like the Mercedes-Benz logo.

 "You ain't going nowhere, and neither am I" he said to himself, solipsistically, as they were listening in.
 He knew they were there, and they

 did too.
 Even the air is full of eyes, roundabout, and they knew he knew, and he knew they knew, since it was not any secret that could be kept between them.
 It was like hidden cameras and spies and billboards everywhere ... in there.

 would be compelled to be careful; and "we know it", he said to himself and them almost in the middle of nowhere.
 This problem of 3-D mentality is so vast that it even penetrates pop music, 1, 2, 3, as much as wiretaps.
 Filaments and fibre-optics, for example,

 Clouds so swift